Emu Plains Underbridge

-Emu Plains Underbridge is a heritage-listed steel truss railway underbridge located off Bruce Neale Dr approximately 1.3 km west of the Penrith railway station in the western Sydney suburb of Penrith in the City of Penrith local government area of New South Wales, Australia.
+Emu Plains Underbridge is a heritage-listed steel truss railway underbridge located off Bruce Neale Dr approximately 1.3 km west of the Penrith railway station in the western Sydney suburb of Penrith, New South Wales, Australia.
 It was designed by James Fraser, the existing lines branch and the New South Wales Government Railways.
 It was built in 1907, with fabrication by R. Tulloch & Co.; and erection by day labour.
 It is also known as Emu Plains (Nepean River) Underbridge and Penrith (Nepean River) Underbridge.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 28 June 2013.

 History

 The Main West Railway Line runs from Granville to Bourke and was completed in 1885.
 By 1900 certain sections of John Whitton's single track railway network were operating at or near saturation, these included the famous Zig Zag near Lithgow, the Main West from Emu Plains right through to Bathurst, the Main South from Picton as far as Harden and the Main North between Maitland and Muswellbrook.
 Also, the metropolitan railways were congested by the combination of suburban and freight traffic.
 The Line was duplicated through Lithgow to Bowenfels in 1891 and then onto Wallerawang in 1922.

 Pratt trusses were introduced to Australia from the United States in 1892 with the construction of the light-rail Yass Tramway.
 Thereafter they became the standard for Main Line railways for spans over 30 m.
 While previous forms of truss had lent themselves to construction from timber, with stocky timber sections with good compressive and buckling resistance forming the diagonal members, the Pratt Truss reversed the direction of load in the diagonal members, enabling light rods or flat bars to be used in tension, making steel trusses highly efficient.
 The New South Wales Railways continued to employ the use of steel Pratt trusses for major bridge crossings until the advent of reinforced and prestressed concrete in the 1970s.